rayliverified/NavigationUtils/README.md

     );
 ```

-**Tip:** Navigator 2 uses `MaterialApp.router` and requires a `RouterDelegate` and `RouteInformationParser` that replaces the `routes` and `onGenerateRoute` builders.
+**Tip:** Navigator 2 utilizes `MaterialApp.router` and requires a `RouterDelegate` and `RouteInformationParser`.
+These components replace the `routes` and `onGenerateRoute` builders of Navigator 1.

-NavigationManager is a global singleton class.
-Here, it is used as a dependency injection and holds references to the `RouterDelegate` and `RouteInformationParser`.
+The NavigationManager acts as a global singleton, serving as a dependency injector while holding references to the `RouterDelegate` and `RouteInformationParser`.
 See the customization section for more information on how to use your own dependency injection and custom navigation lifecycle management.

 ### Initialize NavigationManager